SlackBuffer/blockchain-web/Go/TGPL.md

     - `go get gopl.io/ch1/helloworld`
 - Communicating Sequential Process (CSP)
     - A program is a parallel composition of processes that have no shared state; the processes communicate and synchronize using channels
-- Packages
-    - Go code is organized into packages
-    - A package consists of one or more `.go` source files in a single directory that define what the package does
-    - Each source file begins with a `package` declaration that states which package the file belongs to, followed by a list of other packages that it imports
-        - The `import` declarations must follow the `package` declaration
-        - The list form of `import` declaration is conventionally used
-    - Package `main` defines a standalone executable program, not a library
-    - By convention, we describe each package in a comment immediately preceding its package declaration
 - Semicolons
     - Go does not require semicolons at the end of statements or declarations, except where two or more appear on the same line
     - Newlines following certain tokens are converted into semicolons